 - Relational dynamic spectrum: The kind of relationship format that best suits us

-The graphic representation of these spectra of connection is used for a simplified illustration of the concept.
+The graphic representation of these spectra is a simplified illustration of the concept.
 Some of the terms used are well known in popular media but are sometimes used interchangeably or contrasting with non-related terms.
 In some cases, I am using a term that is not in popular use because I could not find this already laid out in a way that made sense to me.
-This started because I felt irate that people contrasted monogamy (a relationship model that is popular and deemed to be the default dynamic), with polyamory (the way you will emotionally connect with another person).
-They really are not comparable as you will see if you continue reading.
+This all started because I felt frustrated that people kept contrasting monogamy (a relationship model that is popular and widely seen as the default relationship dynamic), with polyamory (a way of connect emotionally with other people).
+They really are not comparable and belong in different spectrums.

-There is no natural or default way of expressing sexual interest in others.
+There isn’t a ‘natural’ or ‘default’ way of expressing sexual interest.
 It varies according to both biological and learned needs and wants.
-Some find that focusing on one sexual partner is sufficient, others like the variety and diversity of multiple sexual partners.
+Some find that focusing on one sexual partner is more than enough while others enjoy and find pleasure in variety and diversity with multiple sexual partners.

 - Monosexual: Someone who is only interested to have at most, one sexual partner at any given time.

 - Ambisexual: Where the addition of more than one sexual partner is relationship/situation dependent.